The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: Introduction

 \nin In the presence of a good extension $F:\cs\la\ct$ this allows us to compute $\fs(\cs)$, up to triangulated equivalence, as the triangulated subcategory $\fl'(\cs)\cap\cy^{-1}\big(\fc(\cs)\big)$ of $\ct$.

 Next suppose $\ct$ is a triangulated category with coproducts, and assume it has a compact generator $H$ with $\Hom(H,\T^iH)=0$ for $i\gg0$.
-In this case the theory introduced in \cite{Neeman17A,Neeman18} kicks in: there is a preferred equivalence class of {\it t}--structures on $\ct$, and it is possible to define, intrinsically, thick subcategories $\ct^b_c\subset\ct^-_c$.
+In this case the theory introduced in \cite{Neeman17,Neeman24} kicks in: there is a \emph{preferred equivalence class} of {\it t}--structures on $\ct$, and it is possible to define, \emph{intrinsically,} thick subcategories $\ct^b_c\subset\ct^-_c$.
 In terms of the preferred {\it t}--structures it is possible to endow $\ct^c$ and $\big[\ct^b_c\big]\op$ with metrics, we will define them in Example~\ref{E20.3}.
-It turns out that the embedding $\ct^c\la\ct$ is always a good extension, while the embedding $\big[\ct^b_c\big]\op\la\ct\op$ is a good extension provided $\ct$ is weakly approximable.
-And the next result says
+It turns out that the embedding $\ct^c\la\ct$ is always a good extension, while the embedding $\big[\ct^b_c\big]\op\la\ct\op$ is a good extension provided $\ct$ is weakly approximable as in \cite[Definition~0.25]{Neeman24}.
+And the next result says that, in full, gorgeous generality